Bone Health: How to Keep Healthy Bones

 Bone plays an important role in the body.
 It provides structure, shape, stability to the body.
-It supports muscles, helps storing calcium.
+It supports muscles, helps to store calcium.
 It is essential to build healthy bones during childhood and adolescence.
 It is equally important to maintain bone health during adulthood.

-There is continuous change in the bone structure; old bones are replaced by new ones.
+There is a continuous change in the bone structure: old bones are replaced by new ones.
 During this change process, new bones become stronger and bone mass increases.
-During childhood, the new bone is formed faster than the breaking of the old bones.
+During childhood, the new bone is formed faster than the breaking of old bones.
 In most cases, people reach the peak bone mass at the age of 20-30 years.
-Even after that, remodeling of the bone continues, however, the gaining of the bone mass is slightly lesser than the loosing.
+Even after that, the remodeling of the bone continues.
+However, the gaining of the bone mass is slightly lesser than the loosing.

 What is Osteoporosis?

 Osteoporosis is a condition in which the bone becomes weak and brittle.
 The development of this condition during the later stage of life depends on how much peak bone mass you have attained within the age of 30.

 If you have more bone mass stored in you, you are less likely to develop osteoporosis as you age.
 Hence, it is crucial to have a calcium-rich diet during childhood, adolescence, and early adulthood.

 - Calcium plays a major role in the development of strong bones and healthy teeth.
 A diet with low calcium contributes to low bone density.
 When you lack a sufficient level of calcium in your diet, the body starts extracting calcium from the bone.
 Shortage of calcium results in early bone loss that increases the risk of bone fractures.

 - Gender: Females are more likely to develop osteoporosis than males.
 The reason is, females have less bone tissue than males.

 - Age: Bone becomes weaker and thinner with the age.